 Seattle City Ordinance 4044, passed by the full Council December 16, 1895.
 An ordinance changing the names of certain streets and avenues in the City of Seattle.
 Seattle Municipal Archives legislative records, Seattle City Hall.

-City Ordinance #52478 of February 1927, when the City of Seattle named Sand Point Way as a continuous single entity up to 65th Street, which was the City Limits.
+Seattle City Ordinance #52478 of February 1927, when the City of Seattle named Sand Point Way as a continuous single entity up to 65th Street, which was the City Limits in the northeast area.

 Seattle City Ordinance 121844, passed by City Council August 1, 2005.
 An ordinance changing the name of a segment of Aurora Avenue North, under the Aurora Bridge, to Troll Avenue North.
 Seattle Municipal Archives legislative records, Seattle City Hall.